 I encourage participants to reflect and enjoy the creative process through play.
 Simple creative tasks build confidence and skills as we share and explore ideas together.

 People are often amazed by their achievements.
 After gently holding people, it is so exciting to hear that they are drawing, painting, or making every day.
 Some are even selling work, off to art college, or running classes.
 I’m really inspired by the change that creativity brings.

 I’m a printmaker and I have been running sessions for Artlift for over 10 years.
 I take huge pleasure in sharing my printmaking experience with others – it’s a very exciting, playful and experimental art form.

 These Artlift sessions are just as much a highlight for me as they are for our participants.
 It’s such a joy to share my knowledge and see everyone’s imaginations get going.
 That weekly ‘time out’ to rest and play forms an important part of healing and wellbeing.

 I am inspired by the beauty of the natural world.
 Studying aerial photography of the land and images of microscopic cell structures leads me to investigate form, colour, texture and pattern.
 My favourite printmaking processes are monoprint and collagraph, but I also love drawing and painting, especially working with mixed media.

-Having suffered with an eating disorder for many years, I know from personal experience that art can be the key to wellbeing and recovery.
+Having suffered with an eating disorder for many years, I know from personal experience that art can be the key to recovery.